IntersectMBO/cardano-haskell-packages/README.md

 file for a package version.
 The primary use of this is to tweak the dependency bounds of a package.
 In principle you can change other things too, but this is generally frowned upon.

-There is a convenience script for adding a revision to CHaP:
+This repository contains a convenience script for adding a revision to CHaP:
 ```
 $ ./scripts/add-revision.sh _repo PACKAGE_NAME PACKAGE_VERSION
 ```

-You need a [built package repository](#how-to-build-the-cabal-package-repository) in order to use the script.
+`_repo` needs to point to a [built package repository](#how-to-get-the-built-cabal-package-repository).
 It will add a new revision and copy the _current_ cabal file in as the revised cabal file.
 You can then edit that file and commit the result.